"Ovary-sparing hysterectomy raises the risk for accelerated menopause, according to a study published online April 4 in Obstetrics Gynecology.

 In a small number of case reports, substantial increases in blood pressure have been attributed to idiosyncratic reactions to estrogens.
-In a large, randomized, placebo-controlled clinical trial, a generalized effect of estrogens on blood pressure was not seen.
+In a large, randomized, placebo-controlled clinical trial, a generalized effect of estrogen therapy on blood pressure was not seen.

-In patients with pre-existing hypertriglyceridemia, estrogen therapy may be associated with elevations of plasma triglycerides leading to pancreatitis.
-Consider discontinuation of treatment if pancreatitis develops.
+In women with pre-existing hypertriglyceridemia, estrogen therapy may be associated with elevations of plasma triglycerides leading to pancreatitis.
+Consider discontinuation of treatment if pancreatitis occurs.

 Estrogens may be poorly metabolized in women with impaired liver function.
 For women with a history of cholestatic jaundice associated with past estrogen use or with pregnancy, caution should be exercised and in the case of recurrence, medication should be discontinued.

 Estrogen administration leads to increased thyroid-binding globulin (TBG) levels.
 Women with normal thyroid function can compensate for the increased TBG by making more thyroid hormone, thus maintaining free T4 and T3 serum concentrations in the normal range.
 Women dependent on thyroid hormone replacement therapy who are also receiving estrogens may require increased doses of their thyroid replacement therapy.
 These women should have their thyroid function monitored in order to maintain their free thyroid hormone levels in an acceptable range.

 Estrogens may cause some degree of fluid retention.
 Women with conditions that might be influenced by this factor, such as cardiac or renal impairment, warrant careful observation when estrogen-alone is prescribed.